0xDarioSanchez/ETHG25/sponsors/Blockscout.md

 **Lancer + Blockscout = Verifiable Trust for Every Transaction.**

-By using Autoscout to launch a dedicated explorer, Lancer delivers a transparent and auditable experience, reinforcing confidence across all stakeholders — from developers to users.
+By using Autoscout to launch a dedicated explorer, Lancer delivers a transparent and auditable experience that scales automatically with every new marketplace created through the Factory contract — reinforcing confidence across all stakeholders, from developers to users.